Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - prototyping, some parts are simulated while others are actually implemented although they are not the final ones.
 Often use prototype boards and test directly on field.
 - pre-production, all elements are real, need to validate that all the requirements have been met
 - post-production, inspect quality of final product, cost of production and time required to produce.
 - End Of Line testing (EOL), test the final products with the sw flashed on it, both to configure the system and to test the connectivity of the components.
-Some of the testing routines can alse be left in the final product to facilitate repair or performe some remote analysis.
+Some of the testing routines can alse be left in the final product to facilitate repair or perform some remote analysis.

 The transitions between the simulated and the real system can go through different steps, like testing the real sw on a simulated hw or test the hw in a simulated environment.
 Components that can be simulated: